1coderookie/KobraGoNeoInsights/docs/hardware/mainboard/mainboard_trigorilla.md

 # TriGorilla V_3.0.6 (Stock)

 The stock mainboard of both the **Go** and the **Neo** is the "TriGorilla V_3.0.6", it's just flashed with the respective fimware of either model.
-It is a 32bit mainboard with a HC32F460 chip and TM2208 silent steppers.
+It is a 32bit mainboard with a HC32F460 chip and comes with TM2208 silent stepper drivers soldered onto the board.

 ![Mainboard TriGorilla front](../../assets/images/mainboard_front_web.jpg)